xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/querying_observable_sequences.md

 ## Operators by Categories ##

-The [Operators by Categories](operators.md) topic lists of all major operators implemented by the `Observable` type by their categories; specifically: creation, conversion, combine, functional, mathematical, time, exceptions, miscellaneous, selection and primitives.
+The [Operators by Categories](operators.md) topic lists all of the major operators implemented by the `Observable` type by their categories; specifically: creation, conversion, combine, functional, mathematical, time, exceptions, miscellaneous, selection and primitives.

 ## See Also ##